 “For both children and adults with the condition, we must push forward to find the cure.”

-She said: “Many medical conditions have such a huge impact on daily life.
+“Many medical conditions have such a huge impact on daily life.
 For some the effects are visually obvious to people.
 But for others – like type 1 diabetes – it’s not.

 “It would be wonderful if more people unaffected by type 1 diabetes knew more about it.
 So if I can do anything to raise awareness – and help bust some myths – then that’s cool!”

 “I have lived with type 1 diabetes for almost 40 years.
 I may have had 20,000 hypos in my lifetime – that’s more than many people have had hot dinners.
 It highlights the challenge that this life-long condition represents.”

 Sky News presenter Stephen Dixon, who lives with type 1 diabetes, said: “I’ve always refused to let type 1 diabetes hold me back.
 But minimising the effects of the condition does take considerable effort.
 I always carry Glucogel or a snack around with me in case I feel the symptoms of a hypo come on – which has happened when I’ve been on air.”

 Speaking of JDRF’s artificial pancreas project, he said: “It is very exciting technology and I look forward to the time when I can use one myself as part of day-to-day life.”

 Crime thriller novelist Peter James: “Living with type 2, I know from my own experiences of the often unpredictable nature of this disease, the frustrating, restrictive and very dangerous impact that diabetes can have on your life.
 JDRF’s mission to cure type 1 diabetes is very close to my heart and I hope that this will be achieved one day.”

 Rugby star Chris Pennell is a big fan of our #TypeOnesie campaign.
 His team mates even love it too!
 Chris is the first professional rugby player living with type 1 diabetes to score a try for England.